bjackson1/streaming_counter/README.md

 # Scaling for Performance

-The service as built for this submission is proven capable of 100+tps based on the aforementioned AWS t2.micro instance upon which it is hosted.
+The service as built for this submission is proven capable of 100+tps based on the AWS t2.micro instance upon which it is hosted.

 ## Optimisation